THE YEARLY READER

 The Yankees had repeated with ease in the AL East thanks to continued solid starting pitching, from free agent pick-up Mike Mussina (17-11, 3.15 ERA) and Roger Clemens—who two years after winning 20 decisions in a row put together a 16-game win streak to help start his year at 20-1, before losing his final two decisions.

 In the ALDS, the Yankees were threatened with a three-and-out against the wild card Oakland A’s—who at 102-60 had the misfortune of playing in the same division as Seattle.
 But shortstop Derek Jeter saved Game Three, the series—and the season—as the A’s Jeremy Giambi scampered toward home on a likely game-tying double by Terrence Long; Jeter came out of nowhere to take an errant throw near home plate from outfielder Shane Spencer, and somehow delivered an off-balance shovel toss on time to catcher Jorge Posada, who put the tag on Giambi—who until that instant didn’t feel compelled to slide.
-What is considered one of the greatest defensive plays in modern times completely reversed the series’ momentum, which fell squarely in the Yankees’ favor as they delivered a five-game series triumph.
+Considered one of the greatest defensive plays in modern times, “The Flip” completely reversed the series’ momentum, which fell squarely in the Yankees’ favor as they delivered a five-game series triumph.